SOS Children's Villages gives children the chance to enjoy their childhood alongside their brother and sisters (photo: SOS archives).

 Children grow up in a stable and secure environment (photo: SOS archives).

-When young people feel ready to move out of the SOS home in order to pursue further education or vocational training, the SOS Youth Programme makes shared accommodation available to them.
+Support for young people: When young people feel ready to move out of the SOS home in order to pursue further education or vocational training, the SOS Youth Programme makes shared accommodation available to them.
 The boys stay in an adapted house in Kingston, while the girls are accommodated in one of the family houses at the SOS Children's Village.
 In a safe environment and with the support of qualified counsellors, the young people can plan their future here, increasingly take on responsibility and prepare for independent adult life.